How to Solve Word Problems Involving Completing a Table and Making a Graph

 Word Problems Involving Completing a Table and Making a Graph – Examples 1

 Jennifer is starting a new business selling handmade soap.
 She wants to keep track of her sales for the first \(4\) months.
-She must be able to sales \(100\) soap per month.
+She must be able to sell \(100\) soap per month.
 Complete the table and graph the data from the table.

 Month | Total Soaps Sold |